rg63-itis/imrhythm/content/post/Leardership/Ali_Rowghani_How_to_Lead/index.md

 At some point of your professional journey you would feel need to be get really good at leading, motivating and retaining great people.
 For that, one would need to develop a bit of mental model for how to think about leadership.
 Ali Rowghani with his experience have had three observations on leadership.

+## Observation 1 : There's no single archetype for a great leader
+## Observation 2 : All Great Leaders Have Three Fundamental Attributes
+  ### They can Think and Communicate Clearly
+  ### They have Good Judgment about people
+  ### They have Strong Personal Integrity and Commitment
+## Observation 3 : They are able to build Trust in employees, investors, customers, users, and so on.

+To quickly understand why/how these obersvation matters...
+How to be good at these.. read as follows..

 ## Observation 1 : No Single Archetype

 **"*First observation on leadership is that there's not a single archetype.
 Anyone can be a great leader, but in order to do so, you have to be yourself*"**

 There's no single archetype for a great leader.
 There is no single leadership persona, like a way you had to be, a way you had to act in order to be a great leader to be followed by people.